-The emoluments of the highest paid Director, Richard Woolley, excluding pension contributions, were £113,000 (2018: £140,315).
+The emoluments of the highest paid Director, Richard Woolley, excluding pension contributions, was $\pm 113,000$ (2018: $\pm 140,315$).
 The Chief Executive is a member of the Local Government Pension Scheme.
-No further contributions were made to an individual pension arrangement for the Chief Executive.
+The Company did not make any further contribution to an individual pension arrangement for the Chief Executive.